gstew5/cs4100-sp19/README.md

 I worked with X and Y. We swapped tips regarding the use of pattern-matching in Rust. *)
 ```

-However, under no circumstances are you permitted to share or directly copy code or other written homework material, except with course instructors.
+However, **under no circumstances are you permitted to share or directly copy code or other written homework material**, except with course instructors.
 The code and proofs you turn in must be your own.
 Remember: homework is there to give **you** practice in the new ideas and techniques covered by the course; it does you no good if you don't engage!

 That said, if we find that you have cheated on an assignment in this course, you will immediately: